mrc-ide/wodin/README.md

 `views/app.hbs` to use the appropriate js file, and also to provide configuration values to the relevant store via the `appConfig` object.

-The back-end server can be built using `npm run build` and run using `npm run serve`, both from `app/server`.
+The back-end server can be built using `npm run build` and run using `npm run serve:dev`, both from `app/server`.

 Run tests from `app/server` using `npm test`.
 Run [eslint](https://eslint.org/) with `npm run lint` or `npm run lint:fix`.

 ### Browser tests

 Browser tests use [Playwright](https://playwright.dev/).
 Run browser tests, while the app is running, using `npm run e2e-test` from `app/static`.

+### Publishing

+To publish to npm:
+- build both front end and and back end
+- increment the version in `/app/server/package.json`
+- then `npm publish --access public`, from `/app/server` folder (may need to `npm login` first)